wizyvision/gcs-connector/README.md

   --memory=256Mi \
   --max-instances=10
 ```
-7. Take note of the URL of the service after successfully deploying.
+6. Take note of the URL of the service after successfully deploying.
 This will be needed in the [Trigger service](https://github.com/sephdiza/gcs-connector-trigger-function) deployment.
 <img width="920" alt="Screen Shot 2023-01-06 at 9 57 03 AM" src="https://user-images.githubusercontent.com/35460203/210914793-204acff1-a8ec-4328-b022-0b4bf33b9277.png">

 ## Testing the Connector
 > Note: The [**Trigger**](https://github.com/sephdiza/gcs-connector-trigger-function) function should already be deployed
 1. Upload files on the GCS bucket
-2. In WizyVision webapp, you should see the file uploaded there with the correct tags and privacy
+2. In WizyVision webapp, you should see the file uploaded there with the correct tags and privacy set during the deployment